M-Bab/linux-kernel-amdgpu-binaries/README.md

 ```

 In the meantime there multiple kernels available - installing all requires quite some disk space.
 But you can also just install your favorite.

+**Since kernel 4.15 it might be necessary to add amdgpu.dc=1 to the boot parameters.**

 ### Update the kernel & firmware